 Happily the passing countryside was beautiful and, I had a delicious picnic lunch on board plus, when I finally arrived at my destination, a beautiful dinner awaited me 😉

-2. What do you include in your travel journal?
+2. What do you include in your storyboard journal?

-I’ve tried a few different types of travel journaling over the years –
+I’ve tried a few different types of journaling over the years –